 A culture fit will work well with their colleagues, but their ideas will often be more of the same.
 You want innovation and growth.
 A culture add is somebody who brings their unique skill sets to the team.
 Their unique perspectives will complement and round out the expertise of their teammates.

 Second, eliminate bias in the hiring process.
-The goal is to make our operations and hiring procedures bias-free.
+The goal is to make our operations and D&I recruiting best practices bias-free.
 Some of the best ways to do that are the following:

 - Create an interview panel